GfSE/SAF-Specification/stakeholders.md

 * How are applicable requirements considered in the system architecture?
 * Which modes and states does the system have?
 * Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
+# SAF Developer
+The SAF Developer is a group or an individual developing SAF or extending SAF.

+## Concern
+* How does a viewpoint of the framework the processes and best practises of the INCOSE SE Handbook?

+  ***Rationale:  I need to cover the processes and best practises by a suitable set of viewpoints.***
+* How is a viewpoint implemented (which stereotypes /model elements are used)?

+  ***Rationale:  I need to chose a suitable implementation for the SE concepts exposed by a viewpoint.***
+* What are the concerns adressed by the frameworks viewpoints?

+  ***Rationale:  I need to cover the information need of stakeholders to match the purpose of the viewpoint.***
+* What is the definition of a viewpoint of the framework?

+  ***Rationale:  I need to create a comprehensive specification of the frameworks viewpoints.***
+* What is the definition of columns (aspects) in the frameworks grid?

+  ***Rationale:  I need to structure the framework along criteria that are similar over the domains. ***
+* What is the definition of rows (domains) in the frameworks grid?

+  ***Rationale:  I need to structure the framework along criteria that roughly resemble phases of a typical SE workflow.***
+* What is the implementation of the frameworks concepts?

+  ***Rationale:  I need to cover the SE concepts exposed by viewpoints by an implementation.***
+* What is the maturity state of viewpoints in the framework?

+  ***Rationale:  I need an overview over the maturity of available to plan SAF development.***
+* What is the purpose of a viewpoint in the framwork?

+  ***Rationale:  I need to explain to SAF users what the viewpoint is good for.***
+* Where is a viewpoint of the framework located in the frameworks grid?

+  ***Rationale:  I need to structure the framework into an understandable grid layout.***
+* Which columns and rows does the frameworks grid have?

+  ***Rationale:  I need to structure the framework into an understandable grid layout.***
+* Which concerns are framed by a viewpoint of the framework?

+  ***Rationale:  I need to design viewpoints that fullfill stakeholders information needs and cover the purpose of the viewpoints.***
+* Which concerns are related to the frameworks stakeholders?

+  ***Rationale:  I need to analyze the concerns if they are justified by SE best practice.***
+* Which dependencies to other viewpoints exist for a viewpoint of the framework?

+  ***Rationale:  I need to explain the hard(e.g. by required model elements being a prerequisite) and soft (a recommended good practice) dependencies to frameworks users.***
+* Which presentations are available for a viewpoint in the framwork?

+  ***Rationale:  I need to specify presentations of the information in a viewpoint to address different framework stakeholders concerns.***
+* Which systems engineering concepts are covered by the framework?

+  ***Rationale:  I need to cover important SE concepts in typical SE workflows along the processes of the INCOSE SE Handbook and SE best practices.***
+* Which systems engineering concepts are exposed within a viewpoint of the framework?

+  ***Rationale:  I need to specify which SE concepts are exposed in order to fullfil the information need of stakeholders and the viewpoints purpose.***
+* Which viewpoints are available in the framework

+  ***Rationale:  I need an overview over the viewpoints available to identify possible gaps.***
+* Who are the Stakeholders of the frameworks viewpoints?

+  ***Rationale:  I need to explain to frameworks users who would typically have an interest in which viewpoint.***
+# SAF MBSE approch planer
+The SAF MBSE approach planer is a group or an individual selecting viewpoints to be used in an MBSE approach.
+This may be identical with an architect role but may as well be carried out by an organziation standardizing the MBSE approach for products, product lines or an entire enterprise.

+## Concern
+* How does a viewpoint of the framework the processes and best practises of the INCOSE SE Handbook?

+  ***Rationale:  I want to know how the INCOSE HB processes and best practises are supported by the frameworks viewpoints, because want to plan a MBSE approach.***
+* What are the concerns adressed by the frameworks viewpoints?

+  ***Rationale:  I want to know if the information need of my stakeholders in the planned MBSE approach is adressed by the viewpoint.***
+* What is the definition of a viewpoint of the framework?

+  ***Rationale:  I need to understand the frameworks viewpoints in order to plan an appropriate MBSE approach.***
+* What is the definition of columns (aspects) in the frameworks grid?

+  ***Rationale:  I need to understand the framworks structure in order to chose viewpoints to be used.***
+* What is the definition of rows (domains) in the frameworks grid?

+  ***Rationale:  I need to understand the frameworks structure in order to chose viewpoints to be used.***
+* What is the maturity state of viewpoints in the framework?

+  ***Rationale:  I need to know which viewpoins are stable to assess the risk using them.***
+* What is the purpose of a viewpoint in the framwork?

+  ***Rationale:  I need to select appropriate viewpoinst for the MBSE approach.***
+* Where is a viewpoint of the framework located in the frameworks grid?

+  ***Rationale:  I need to understand the frameworks structure in order to chose viewpoints to be used.***
+* Which columns and rows does the frameworks grid have?

+  ***Rationale:  I need to understand the frameworks structure in order to chose viewpoints to be used.***
+* Which concerns are framed by a viewpoint of the framework?

+  ***Rationale:  I need to know if the information needs of my stakeholders are covered in order to plan the MBSE approach.***
+* Which concerns are related to the frameworks stakeholders?

+  ***Rationale:  I need to analyze the concerns if they match the information needs my stakeholders will have in order to identify gaps in the MBSE approach.***
+* Which dependencies to other viewpoints exist for a viewpoint of the framework?

+  ***Rationale:  I need to know the dependencies in order to plan the MBSE approach.***
+* Which presentations are available for a viewpoint in the framwork?

+  ***Rationale:  I need plan which presentations shall be used by the MBSE approach.***
+* Which systems engineering concepts are covered by the framework?

+  ***Rationale:  I need know if the SE concepts to my stakeholders according to the planned SE work flow is covered by the framework.***
+* Who are the Stakeholders of the frameworks viewpoints?

+  ***Rationale:  I need to select viewpoints for my stakeholders and want to use this information as a starting point.***
+# SAF System model user
+The SAF System Model User is a group or an individual creating, maintaining or reading SAF System Models.

+## Concern
+* How does a viewpoint of the framework the processes and best practises of the INCOSE SE Handbook?

+  ***Rationale:  I want to know how the INCOSE HB processes and best practises are supported by the frameworks viewpoints, because i want to use the viewpoints suitable for the work i am doing.***
+* How is a viewpoint implemented (which stereotypes /model elements are used)?

+  ***Rationale:  I want to know which model elements i am expected to work on in a viewpoint.***
+* What is the definition of a viewpoint of the framework?

+  ***Rationale:  I need a user documentation of the viewpoint i am going to use.***
+* What is the definition of columns (aspects) in the frameworks grid?

+  ***Rationale:  I need to be able to orient myself in the frameworks structure an know what is where.***
+* What is the definition of rows (domains) in the frameworks grid?

+  ***Rationale:  I need to be able to orient myself in the frameworks structure an know what is where.***
+* What is the purpose of a viewpoint in the framwork?

+  ***Rationale:  I need to know if i am using a viewpoint suitable for my modeling task.***
+* Where is a viewpoint of the framework located in the frameworks grid?

+  ***Rationale:  I need to be able to orient myself in the frameworks structure an know what is where.***
+* Which columns and rows does the frameworks grid have?

+  ***Rationale:  I need to be able to orient myself in the frameworks structure an know what is where.***
+* Which dependencies to other viewpoints exist for a viewpoint of the framework?

+  ***Rationale:  I need to know the dependencies in order to plan my work.***
+* Which presentations are available for a viewpoint in the framwork?

+  ***Rationale:  I want to know what types of diagrams, tables etc. i am going to work on.***
+* Which viewpoints are available in the framework

+  ***Rationale:  I want to know which viewpoints can possibly satisfy my information needs.***
+* Which views of the frameworks viewpoints are present in the system model?

+  ***Rationale:  I need an overview about the model in order to orient myself.***
 # Safety Expert
 Definition - Safety Specialist:
 Safety is one subject matter of specialty engineering but important enough to be treated separately.